Certificate in the Didactic Program in Dietetics (D.P.D.)

-You are applying to a professional graduate program,so, select your references wisely.We cannot accept recommendations from family members, friends, coaches, co-workers or politicians since we need evaluations from individuals who can assess your academic ability to engage in graduate studies.
+You are applying to a professional graduate program,so, select your references wisely.We cannot accept personnel recommendations from family members, friends, coaches, co-workers or politicians.
+Two recommendations must be from current or recent instructors and one must be a professional reference.
 Recommendations should not be more than 6 months old.

 The recommendation procedure is a three-part process: the Identification Form,the Rating Form and the written recommendation.
 All recommendations should be written on official preprinted letterhead stationery,not on a computer-generated template.
-All forms and recommendations should include original inked signatures.
-No emails, faxes or photocopies of these materials can be accepted.
+All forms and recommendations should include a signature.

 We cannot accept Committee Recommendations(one letter which includes a series of paragraphs from individual faculty members or a series of faculty letters) or letters of reference on file in a Career Education or Career Resources Center.